Resources & Tools

 Not only do they offer a way for you to create a crowdfunding campaign, but they reinvest 20% of profits into the campaigns on their platform.
 They also offer a helpful guide to creating a crowdfunding campaign, as well as crowdfunding coaching and support with producing videos for your campaign.

 A network and online resource for women entrepreneurs.
 They have a business directory that features women-led businesses, events, resources.
 Membership costs $299 and then $60 annually.

 SCORE provides you free business mentoring and advice.
 They also offer educational webinars, courses on demand, and a library of resources with guides and helpful articles.
 Connect with SCORE in your community or online at www.score.org.

 Send Grid offers a comprehensive email marketing guide, with lots of tips about how to use emails to market your business.

 Kissmetrics offers a paid service for analyzing your online marketing.
-They also offer lots of guides, blog posts and webinars about online marketing and how to engage more customers.

 Walker’s Legacy is a digital platform for entrepreneurial women with a strong focus on diversity.
 They offer articles, a directory of businesses led by women, and communities that you can join in select cities.